marialivia16/sbt-local-aws/README.md

   .settings(
     name := "example-with-plugin",
     localAwsCloudformationLocation := (Compile / resourceDirectory).value / "cf.yml",
-    localAwsServices := List("dynamodb")
+    localAwsStackName := "my-test-stack"
   )
 ```

 - `localAwsCloudformationLocation` = path to the cloudformation yml file.
 When parsing the CloudFormation yaml file, the plugin uses default values for any parameter substitution.
 If no default value is found an error will be returned.
-- `localAwsServices` = list of AWS services you want to spin up.
-The allowed values so far are: `dynamodb`.
+- `localAwsStackName` = the name of the stack that will be created.

 ### Commands
-- `localAwsStart` = starts the specified services in Docker using the localstack image, and creates the resources
+- `localAwsStart` = starts the required services in Docker using the localstack image, and creates the resources
-using the cloudformation file.
+from the cloudformation file.
 - `localAwsStop` = stops the Docker container running localstack.
-- `localAwsCommands` = prints out the AWS CLI commands created using the cloudformation.

 ## Contributing
 Contributions to this plugin are welcome!